gitterbuggin/armada/README.md

 3. Boot from SD and set your device model.

-   Reboot and hold volume up while powering on the device with the SD card inserted.
+   Reboot and hold volume down while powering on the device with the SD card inserted.
 Navigate the menus to set your device model and switch boot mode to Linux.
 Choose Start to boot your device.